redis/docs/content/operate/rs/databases/active-active/create.md

     - Case-sensitive

-- **Endpoint port number** - You can define the port number that clients use to connect to the database.
+- **Port** - You can define the port number that clients use to connect to the database.
 Otherwise, a port is randomly selected.

     {{< note >}}
 You cannot change the [port number]({{< relref "/operate/rs/networking/port-configurations.md" >}})